goldfarb/datacamp/README.md

 * The ALA list includes a couple spots in Québec; so much for only anglophone Canada
 * I didn't include territories in the US or Canada
+* The [github hosted web version](https://goldfarb.github.io/datacamp/) treats some of the markdown differently than github itself; I am making formatting choices for the github README version.

 ****
 The code as well as this README are in the [Jupyter notebook](https://github.com/goldfarb/datacamp/blob/d6c4cd6697a6957af6056a32c1026f2084020172/ischools.ipynb)